markszabo/PostQ/README.md

 ### The post-quantum algorithms

 Our application is post-quantum, meaning that it is unbreakable even with quantum computers.
 It is important to start to change to post-quantum algorithms now, before the appearance of working quantum computers to prevent attacks that aim today's encrypted messages in the future.
-In other words, we provide forward secrecy.

 There are certain quantum algorithms that can be used to break currently used cryptographical algorithms.
 The most important one is [Shor's algorithm](https://en.wikipedia.org/wiki/Shor's_algorithm), which can factorize numbers composed of two primes in polynomial time.
-Thus, it breaks RSA, and any other algorithm that relies on the factorization problem.
+Thus, it breaks RSA, Diffie-Hellman, and any other algorithm that relies on the factorization problem.

 The other one is [Grover’s algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm), which finds a black box's input in O(N^(1/2)).
 Effectively, it can be used to brute force keys in symmetric key cryptography algorithms, so it practically halves the security offered by the key length.